phax/ph-ebinterface/README.md

 # News and noteworthy

+* v6.0.2 - work in progress
+  * Updated to ph-commons 9.1.2
 * v6.0.1 - 2018-04-04
   * Updated to BouncyCastle 1.59
   * Updated to final ebInterface 5.0 XSD